Four killed over land dispute in Khairpur

 SUKKUR: Four people, including a couple, were killed in a clash between a man and his nephews over a land dispute in district Khairpur.

-The police said three months ago, Muhammad Nawaz Jatoi was shot dead at Larkana Road over a land dispute, adding that on Thursday, the armed men from the opponent group, in order to take revenge, attacked Imtiaz Jatoi’s group that killed four people, including a couple and a child.
+The police said three months ago, Muhammad Nawaz Jatoi was shot dead at Larkana Road over a land dispute, adding that on Thursday, the armed men from the opponent group, in order to take revenge, attacked Imtiaz Jatoi’s group that killed four people.

 PESHAWAR: Sarhad Chamber of Commerce and Industry on Friday flayed the unprecedented increase in prices of petroleum...